Andernach: Transport

-Andernach train station is located at Left Rhine Railway (Mainz - Koblenz - Bonn - Cologne) as well as Cross Eifel Railway (Andernach - Mayen - Kaisersesch - Ulmen - Daun - Gerolstein), the section between Kaisersesch and Gerolstein is currently out of service.
+Andernach train station is located at Left Rhine Railway, served by long distance trains as well as RE5 (Koblenz Hbf - Wesel, RB26 (Mainz - Koblenz - Bonn - Cologne), RB32 (Koblenz - Ahrbrück) as well as Cross Eifel Railway (RB23 and RB38) (Andernach - Mayen - Kaisersesch - Ulmen - Daun - Gerolstein), the section between Kaisersesch and Gerolstein is currently out of service, the section from Andernach up to Kaisersesch operated by section Lahn-Eifel-Bahn of Deutsche Bahn.

 Two more train stations are in Andernach, Namedy on Left Rhine Railway and Miesenheim at Cross Eifel Railway.

+Andernach station also has a park and ride lot for public transport users.

+Andernach is located in the public local transport association VRM, zone number 306.